nats-io/nats-architecture-and-design/adr/ADR-28.md

 | Nats-Sequence      | This message's stream sequence id                                                                          |
 | Nats-Last-Sequence | The stream sequence id of the last message ingested to the same original subject (or 0 if none or deleted) |

-If headers-only RePublished Message, also:
+If headers-only is "true", also:

 | Header        | Value Description                       |
 |---------------|-----------------------------------------|
 | Nats-Msg-Size | The size in bytes of the message's body |

-> Any application headers on the original Published Message will be preserved in the RePublished message.
+> Application-added headers in the original published message will be preserved in the re-published message.

+### Loop Prevention

+Valid Destination configuration checks insures that re-published messages are not immediately ingested into the original stream (causing a loop).
+The scope of loop-detection is to the immediate stream only.

+> Caution: It is possible to create a loop condition between two streams sharing an overlap in republish destinations and subject filters
+> within a single account.